-Nonprofit Movie Theater In Greensburg Concerned About Possible Closure
+Nonprofit movie theater in Greensburg concerned about possible closure

 WICHITA, Kan.
-(KSNW) – The closure of the Regal Warren Theater in Old Town Wichita has some concerned the much-loved non-profit Twilight Theatre in Greensburg could shut down.
+(KSNW) – The closure of the Regal Warren Theatre in Old Town Wichita has some concerned that the much-loved nonprofit Twilight Theatre in Greensburg could shut down.

-The hundred-year-old movie theater is used as an event space, auditorium and gathering place for the 700 people living in Greensburg.
+The 100-year-old movie theater is used as an event space, auditorium and gathering place for the 700 people living in Greensburg.

 The nonprofit faced financial struggles even before the pandemic, but lockdowns made matters worse.

-“How are we gonna keep the twilight theatre open here when we have 800 people?” said George Ryan, executive director of Twilight Theatre.
+“How are we gonna keep the Twilight Theatre open here when we have 800 people?” said George Ryan, executive director.

 The shuttering of the Regal Warren in Old Town Wichita sparked worries for Ryan, who wondered how a small town like Greensburg could keep its own theater afloat.

-A shared love for the theatre funded its return 8 years after a tornado tore through Greensburg in 2007.
+A shared love for the theatre funded its return eight years after a tornado tore through Greensburg in 2007.

 The Twilight Theatre took on new roles when it reopened, serving as an auditorium for local schools.